reagento/adaptix/examples/api_division/README.md

 # API division

-This example shows how the library can be used in a real project and illustrates adding custom types support as well as separating the representation of the same model for external and internal APIs.
+This example shows how the library can be used in a real project.
+Also it illustrates adding custom types support as well as separating the representation of the same model for external and internal APIs.

 The code for the external API contains a lot more validation,